TEC Awards: Awards process

-The TEC Awards list of nominations are compiled annually by the TEC Awards nominating panel, a committee of more than 100 industry professionals.
-The list of nominees is published on the Foundation's website.
+The TEC Awards list of finalists are compiled annually by the TEC Awards Finalist Panel, a committee of industry professionals.
+The list of finalists is published on the TEC Award's website.
 The winners are announced and the awards presented at a ceremony held at the NAMM Show, one of the largest trade shows for the music products industry, held each January in Anaheim, California.

 Other honors

 TEC Awards Hall of Fame

 Similarly, a pioneering or innovative person is chosen annually for the honor of induction into the TEC Awards Hall of Fame.
 This special award was established in 1988 and the winner is selected by the TEC Awards nominating panel.

-Les Paul Award
+TEC Innovation Award

-In addition, through the Les Paul Award, the TEC Awards nominating panel and the board of directors of the TEC Foundation honor "individuals or institutions that have set the highest standards of excellence in the creative application of audio technology."
+In addition, through the TEC Innovation Award (formerly known as the Les Paul Award), the TEC Awards nominating panel and the board of directors of the TEC Foundation honor "individuals or institutions that have set the highest standards of excellence in the creative application of audio technology."
 Gibson Musical Instruments, maker of the Gibson Les Paul electric guitar, was a sponsor of the Les Paul Award.
 This special award was established in 1991.
 In 1997, Les Paul presented his namesake award to Stevie Wonder and in 2003, jointly with Bob Ludwig, he announced that Bruce Springsteen, who was unable to attend the event, would receive that year's award.
 In 2007, at age 92, Les Paul presented the award to musician, songwriter, and producer Al Kooper.
+In 2025, Jack White received the TEC Innovation Award.